Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Detailed Conversion of Population Programs

 Recall also that for-loops are only a macro in population programs, so we do not have to implement them here.

-\paragraph*{Procedure calls.} In a population program, procedures only have bounded recursion.
+\parag{Procedure calls} In a population program, procedures cannot be recursive.
 More precisely, the directed graph of calls is acyclic.
 Recall also that procedures do not take arguments, instead the parameters specify a family of procedures.
 To take an example from Section~\ref{sec:details}, \ref{alg:checkproper} is not a procedure, but $\ref{alg:checkproper}(1),...,\ref{alg:checkproper}(n)$ are.
-Hence our implementation only needs to deal with returning from a procedure, jumping to the correct instruction and propagating the return value.
+Hence our implementation only needs to deal with returning from a procedure, which involves jumping to the correct instruction and propagating the return value.

 For the former, we use a pointer $P$ for each procedure $P\in\Procs$.
 This pointer has domain $\Flagdom_P\subseteq\{1,...,L\}$.
 Calling a procedure involves setting this pointer to the address the procedure should return to, before jumping to the first instruction of the procedure.
 To propagate return values, we store them in $\CF$.
 A simple example is shown in Figure~\ref{fig:convert-proc}.
 While $\Flagdom_P:=\{1,...,L\}$ would work, we limit $\Flagdom_P$ to contain only the necessary elements (i.e.\ one per call of $P$) to reduce the size of the resulting machine.